AlBurns-MSFT/shell/README.md

 # DESCRIPTION

 'myshell' is a simple shell designed to parse input into commands, arguments, and optional input redirection, output redirection, and background processing.
 Once input is parsed, the input is either processed internally if its a builtin command, otherwise it is located and executed.
 This shell does not support many standard shell features, the only features it supports are the features listed in this document.

-BATCHFILE
+# BATCHFILE

 To use a batchfile, create a file and have each line desired to be processed by 'myshell' entered on separate lines.

 To run the batchfile, run the program and make the first argument the batchfile name.
 Batch processing will exit program once EOF is reached in the batchfile.

 batchfile formatting: './myshell batchfile'

-INTERNAL COMMANDS SUPPORTED:
+# INTERNAL COMMANDS SUPPORTED:

-	cd 	- changes directory
+- cd 	- changes directory
-	clr	- clears the screen
+- clr	- clears the screen
-	dir     - lists contents of directory, supports I/O '>' and '>>' redirection
+- dir     - lists contents of directory, supports I/O '>' and '>>' redirection
-	environ - lists environment, supports I/O '>' and '>>' redirection
+- environ - lists environment, supports I/O '>' and '>>' redirection
-	echo	- echos the string entered to standard output
+- echo	- echos the string entered to standard output
 		- supports I/O '>' and '>>' redirection
-	help	- displays contents of readme file using the more command
+- help	- displays contents of readme file using the more command
 		- supports I/O '>' and '>>' redirection
-	pause	- pauses program until 'Enter' is pressed quit	- quits 'myshell'
+ - pause	- pauses program until 'Enter' is pressed
+ - quit	- quits 'myshell'

--input syntax formatting examples:
+input syntax formatting examples:
-	'command arg1 arg2 < inputfile > outputfile &'
+- 'command arg1 arg2 < inputfile > outputfile &'
-	'command arg1 arg2 >> outputfile < inputfile &'
+- 'command arg1 arg2 >> outputfile < inputfile &'
-        'command arg1 arg2 < inputfile | command arg1 arg2 > outputfile'
+- 'command arg1 arg2 < inputfile | command arg1 arg2 > outputfile'

--examples that demonstrate functionality:
+examples that demonstrate functionality:
-	'ls -l | sort'
+- 'ls -l | sort'
-	'clr'
+- 'clr'
-	'man gcc > man_gcc'
+- 'man gcc > man_gcc'
-	'grep'
+- 'grep'
-	'sleep 10 &'
+- 'sleep 10 &'
-	'cd ..'
+- 'cd ..'
-	'dir /home > outputfile'
+- 'dir /home > outputfile'
-	'dir / >> outputfile'
+- 'dir / >> outputfile'

-IMPORTANT WARNINGS:
+# IMPORTANT WARNINGS:

 * background symbol always appears at the end of the line
 * all sections to be parsed are separated by whitespace